 Cohutta Wilderness Trails

 The Cohutta Wilderness boasts almost 40,000 acres of area to explore, covering chunks of Georgia and Tennessee.
-These trails aren’t your easiest hikes, though, so they’re more geared towards hikers who have more experience.
-There are 90 miles of hiking trails in all.
+The trails in this wilderness area aren’t your easiest hikes, though, so they’re more geared towards hikers who have more experience or are looking for backpacking or a full day hike.
+There are 90 miles of some of the best hiking trails in all.
 The Jacks River Trail here was previously a logging railway and follows alongside the river.
 It’s more than 16 miles, with Jacks River Falls making its appearance around the 9-mile mark.

 Lake Blue Ridge

 What better way to start a day on the lake than with a hike to get there?
 The Lake Blue Ridge Loop Trail is in the Lake Blue Ridge Recreation Area.
-It starts as an easy walking trail along the shores and works its way through the lush trees.
-It’s pet-friendly and easy, so it’s a great place to get out and stretch your legs with the kids.
+It starts as an easy walking trail along the shores and meanders through the lush trees of the North Georgia mountains.
+It’s pet friendly and easy, so it’s a great place to get out and stretch your legs with the kids.
 Take a break from the water or work up a sweat before hopping in to play!

 Hiking Tips for YOU